-Are marketing automation and sales automation the same?
+Are software for marketing automation and sales automation the same?
 Not really.
-Each one has its own particular utility in the business world, and its own specialized focus.
-Both marketing automation and sales automation have become part of the evolving standard for good business.
+While each software category has its own unique uses, we find it’s better to think of them as peanut butter and jelly — different, but made for each other.
+And just like how peanut butter and jelly are a staple of a good sandwich, sales marketing automation have become part of the evolving standard for good business.
 As technology advances, it leads to better analytics, more agile hardware platforms and more sophisticated software builds.

 For example, one of the most common and fundamental parts of marketing automation is email marketing automation tools.
 Email marketing automation can isolate and define sets of customers who may be receptive to a certain message.
 Companies can use A/B testing or analytics to figure out how to craft marketing emails and make them more effective.